czhao1987/ZhaoMEMS/_pages/research.md

 Research overview
 ======

-I am extremely interested in developing future MEMS sensors for healthcare applications, autonomous vehicles, and environmental monitoring.
+I am extremely interested in developing future micro-/nano-scale sensors for healthcare applications, autonomous vehicles, and environmental monitoring.

 For these applications, it is very important to achieve <i>high resolution</i> and <i>high sensitivity</i>, as they can help us saving lives (healthcare) and preserving the environment (environmental monitoring) by detecting abnormalities early.

+Meanwhile, it is also very important in realising <i>low power</i> sensor systems, for a more sustainable future.

+# MEMS sensors

-However, we are hitting the bottleneck in improving both aspects in research.
+In MEMS sensor research, we are hitting a bottleneck in achieving <i>high resolution</i> and <i>high sensitivity</i>.
 Conventionally, we are focusing on only individual structures/modes, or unrelated arrays of such individual structures.
 Also, it was thought that nonlinear effects within MEMS structures are to be avoided, as nonlinear effects bring instability.

-But more and more evidence show that structural/modal interactions and nonlinear effects could be the key to a breakthrough.
+However, our research show that we could make a breakthrough by making full use of structural/modal interactions and nonlinear effects.
+By mixing & matching a variety of interesting effects, we have successfully realised a series of MEMS sensors with high sensitivity and high resolution since 2017.

 ## Structural/modal interactions